|

 the two cities.
 As a matter of fact, even if both of them

-had a prosperous economical situation, from the
+had a prosperous economic situation, from a

 demographical point of view Kroton was a metropolis compared

-with Locri.
+to Locri.
 In fact the population of Locri Epizephyrii,

 even at the time of his largest expansion, didn't count more